ע

 • Together with the verb αρω (aro), to fit together: the adjective ποδηρης (poderes), which describes a garment that reached to one's feet (Revelation 1:13 only).

 • The noun πεδον (pedon), literally a place of footing, or simply: base.
+In the classics this word is used to refer to the ground or the earth in general, or some specified plot such as some hallowed ground (such as the Acropolis, which was also the "base" of the city of Athens).
 This word isn't used independently in the New Testament but from it derive:

 • The noun πεζα (peza), which is actually a proper variant of πους (pous) and originally meant the same.
 In Koine Greek this particular word came to denote the bottom end of something: the foot of a pole, the lower edge of a garment, the foot of a mountain, even a beach or bank or the coastline of a landmass.
 This particular word also isn't used independently in the New Testament, but from it come: